eclipse-vertx/vertx-codegen/README.md

 ### Json Codec

-If you want to use a `JsonCodec` in vertx-codegen, you must provide a `public static [JsonCodecType] getInstance()` method inside the defined codec to retrieve the codec instance.
+If you want to use a `JsonCodec` in vertx-codegen, you must provide a `public static final [JsonCodecType] INSTANCE` field inside the defined codec to retrieve the codec instance.

 To mark a type as a data object in your package , you must specify the codec in `@ModuleGen` annotation in `package-info.java` file.
 E.g.: